vladsavelyev/wdl-workflows/README.md

 #### Prerequisites

-You must enable the Life Sciences API for your project if using the Cromwell life sciences config.
-You can do this from the following page (by ensuring you've selected the correct project): https://console.cloud.google.com/apis/library/lifesciences.googleapis.com.
+You must enable the Life Sciences API for your project when using the provided template.
+You can do this from the following page; make sure you've selected the correct project: https://console.cloud.google.com/apis/library/lifesciences.googleapis.com.

 Cromwell can use a MySQL database to keep track of workflow executions.
-This is a prerequisite to using call-caching, which lets you restart workflows.
+This is required to enable call-caching, which lets you resume workflows by reusing intermediate results.
 While not strictly necessary, this option is highly recommended, partly because the alternative in-memory database easily runs out of space.

 ```bash
 brew install mysql
 ```

-Then, start a local server and connect:
+Start a local MySQL server and connect to it:

 ```bash
 mysql.server start
 mysql -u root
 ```

-Create a database called "cromwell", by executing the following within the MySQL prompt:
+Create a database called `cromwell`, by executing the following at the MySQL prompt:

 ```sql
 CREATE DATABASE cromwell;